PrestaShop/docs/src/content/1.7/basics/introduction.md

 The HTTP request you sent was received by the _Dispatcher_ which found the right Front controller (the `IndexController` for Homepage).

-This `IndexController` returned a HTTP response containing a HTML document rendered by Smarty.
+This `IndexController` returned an HTTP response containing an HTML document rendered by Smarty.

 ## Back office MVC

 The Back Office is a large application being powered by PHP and Smarty for the legacy part and by PHP, Symfony and Twig for the migrated part.

 The legacy backend relies on controllers which you can find in directory `controllers/admin`.
-It also relies on PrestaShop classes that contain the business logic, mainly from `classes` folder.
+It also relies on PrestaShop classes that contain the business logic, mainly from the `classes` folder.

 For legacy pages, the views and the Javascript can be found in `admin-dev/themes/default`.

-The Symfony backend relies on controller you can find in `src/PrestaShopBundle/Controller/Admin` and PrestaShop logic that mostly come from `src` folder, and also some `classes` files.
+The Symfony backend relies on the controller you can find in `src/PrestaShopBundle/Controller/Admin` and PrestaShop logic that mostly comes from the `src` folder, and also some `classes` files.

 For migrated pages, the views can be found in `src/PrestaShopBundle/Resources/views`.
 The Javascript can be found in `admin-dev/themes/new-theme/js`.

 ### Visit a legacy Back Office controller

-When you visit `/admin{x}/index.php?controller=AdminCarriers&token={y}` on your shop you are being returned the Carriers Back Office page.
+When you visit `/admin{x}/index.php?controller=AdminCarriers&token={y}` on your shop you are being returned to the Carriers Back Office page.

 The HTTP request you sent was received by the Back Office _Dispatcher_ which found the right Admin controller (the `AdminCarriersController`).

-This `AdminCarriersController` returned a HTTP response containing a HTML document rendered by Smarty.
+This `AdminCarriersController` returned an HTTP response containing an HTML document rendered by Smarty.

 The Admin controllers use a generic system to choose what Smarty template use.
 Generic templates to display forms and listings are available and the controller provides the structure configuration (for example it controls what columns and rows are displayed).

 ### Visit a migrated Back Office controller

-When you visit `/admin-{xxx}/index.php/configure/shop/preferences/preferences?_token={yyy}` on your shop you are being returned the Preferences Back Office page.
+When you visit `/admin-{xxx}/index.php/configure/shop/preferences/preferences?_token={yyy}` on your shop you are being returned to the Preferences Back Office page.

-The HTTP request you sent was received by the Symfony the kernel that handled your request.
+The HTTP request you sent was received by Symfony and the kernel that handled your request.

-Symfony found the right Back controller, matching your URL, the `PreferencesController`.
+Symfony found the right Back Office controller, matching your URL, the `PreferencesController`.

-The `PreferencesController` returned a HTTP response containing a HTML document rendered by Twig.
+The `PreferencesController` returned an HTTP response containing an HTML document rendered by Twig.